Organizations Addressing This Issue

 Regional offices in Atlanta, Boston, Chicago, Dallas, New York, Philadelphia, and San Francisco

 The Bureau of Labor Statistics of the U.S. Department of Labor is the principal federal agency responsible for measuring labor market activity, working conditions, and price changes in the economy.
 Its Commissioner releases monthly labor statistics.
-Its mission is to collect, analyze, and disseminate essential economic information in objective, timely, accurate, and relevant manner.
+Its mission is to collect, analyze, and disseminate essential economic information in an objective, timely, accurate, and relevant manner.

 Campaign for America’s Future

-Campaign for America’s Future explores, proposes and promotes new economic ideas to address pressing economic and social problems.
+Campaign for America’s Future explores, proposes, and promotes new economic ideas to address pressing economic and social problems.
 It provides news, analysis, action alerts, and resources for progressives on issues such as education, economics, and energy.